frontendweb3/open-blog/README.md

+# Open Blog

-The Open Blog is a open source template is design and built with Next.js 15, Shadcn UI and tailwind CSS.
+The Open Blog is a open source template is design and built with Next.js 15, Rest API, Shadcn UI and tailwind CSS.

 Take a look at the demo of the Minimalist template!